LightDvlpr/DealerOnSubmission/README.md

 # How to Run

 # Terminal
-In order to run the code please copy the SSH link, perform a git clone on your local machine.
+In order to run the code perform a git clone on your local machine.

-Once cloned, enter into src folder and type "javac Main.java"
+Once cloned, `cd` into `src` folder and type `javac Main.java`

-After the project is compiled, enter in the following command "java Main Products.txt"
+After the project is compiled, enter in the following command `java Main Products.txt`

 The program will then begin.